ENTITY ARCHITECTURE

 2Map Topical Verticals

 Identify 3-7 related but distinct topics where your entity can demonstrate expertise.
-Each becomes a potential network site focused on that vertical while referencing the entity's broader expertise.
+Each becomes a context in which the entity publishes and is corroborated, while referencing the entity's broader expertise.

 4Deploy Consistent Entity Schema

 Create a master JSON-LD template with your entity's @id.
-Deploy this schema across all network sites with identical core attributes.
-Only site-specific content varies.
+Deploy this schema across all properties with identical core attributes.
+Only property-specific content varies.

-Create content that naturally references the entity's work across network sites.
+Create content that naturally references the entity's work across properties.
 Implement author attribution, editorial citations, and co-occurrence placement.

 6Monitor Entity Recognition